meabhl/CoderDojoGirls/mobileWeb/week7/README.md

 }
 ```

-and call our flyLeft animation from our birdDiv style:
+and call our flyLeft animation from our birdDiv style

 ```css
 -webkit-animation: moveRight 5s,
 						moveLeft 5s linear 5s;